stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 4. It's really important for reviewers

 ### And here's where the study actually begins..
 After a long introduction we can now say that we focus on the 2nd point from BERT's qualities, and that is its segmentation process.
-We have established that we need segmentation of words,
+We have established that we need segmentation of words, implicitly aiming at the correct morphological segmentation.
+But what if we can't have an accurate segmentation?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3ODQ2ODk3NiwtMTYzNDQ0OTAwMywxMz
+eyJoaXN0b3J5IjpbMjYxNTk4Mjg4LC0xNjM0NDQ5MDAzLDEzND
-Q3OTU3ODU5LDEzOTEzNjkyNDAsLTMzNTE5MjE0MywtMzE4MTgx
+c5NTc4NTksMTM5MTM2OTI0MCwtMzM1MTkyMTQzLC0zMTgxODE1
-NTQsMTc2MDUyMDA2OCwyMDU1MTQwOTU4LC04NTQ4MDk1Myw1Nj
+NCwxNzYwNTIwMDY4LDIwNTUxNDA5NTgsLTg1NDgwOTUzLDU2MT
-E3MzY4MjksMTI3NzE0MDgwM119
+czNjgyOSwxMjc3MTQwODAzXX0=
 -->